yusuphjoluwasen/WeatherApp/README.md

 - An assumption was made about the option of loading historical forecasts.
 I added a button that, when clicked, fetches previous weather data from the API.

 ### Improvements
-- To create data and `WeatherClient` service modules as independent modules using Swift Package Manager to optimize the efficiency of the application.
 - To create the `Data Layer` and `WeatherService` modules as independent modules using Swift Package Manager to optimize the application's efficiency.